 This is the same as being a performing or singer-songwriter, except that you’re doing it as part of a band.
 There is a common notion that two (or more) heads are better than one, and being in a band might work out better for you than going it all alone.
 For one, it might be easier to come up with song ideas, plus if you don’t play an instrument, having others that do can help you make better songs collectively.

 On the other hand, bands can sometimes have members that clash personality-wise and there might be issues when it comes on to splitting up royalties.
-However, these can be mitigated by everyone taking a professional approach and by having frank discussions about monetary shares and band roles, etc. Songwriters who have done well in bands include Bono of U2, Mick Jagger of Rolling Stones, and Paul McCartney of the Beatles.
+However, these can be mitigated by everyone taking a professional approach (drafting contracts and lawyering up) and by having frank discussions about monetary shares and band roles, etc. Songwriters who have done well in bands include Bono of U2, Mick Jagger of Rolling Stones, and Paul McCartney of the Beatles.

 4. Lyrics writer